Free MQTT Broker: Exploring Options and Choosing the Right Solution

 The Spend Limit is adjustable from 0 to 10,000:

-- Set to 0: The deployment will operate within the free quota only.
-Once this quota is depleted, the deployment will pause.
+- Set to 0: Your deployment will only use the free quota.
+Once the quota is depleted, the service simply pauses, ensuring you never incur any charges.

 - Set between 1 and 10,000: Offers the flexibility to either pause the deployment or receive an alert when the monthly limit is reached.